Intel-HLS/BIGstack/20k_Throughput-run/README.md

      cd 20k_Throughput-run

 ## 2. Configure and setup environment variables
-Edit the configure file to set up the various paths to work directories:GENOMICS_PATH, TOOLS_PATH, DATA_PATH and NUM_WORKFLOW and zip the wdls in to warp.zip
+Edit the configure file to set up the various paths to work directories: GENOMICS_PATH, TOOLS_PATH, DATA_PATH and NUM_WORKFLOW and zip the wdls in to warp.zip

 	./configure